wagtail/rfcs/text/108-autosave-mvp.md

 * `overwrite_revision_id`: initially null
 * `submit_url`: the action URL of the form

 At a defined interval (say 30 seconds), the serialized data of the form is assembled.
-If this differs from `last_saved_form_state`, a POST request is made to `submit_url`, with an `Accepts: application/json` header, consisting of the new saved form state, plus `overwrite_revision_id` if this is non-null.
+If this differs from `last_saved_form_state`, and there is no active POST request pending a response, a POST request is made to `submit_url`, with an `Accepts: application/json` header, consisting of the new saved form state, plus `overwrite_revision_id` if this is non-null.

 On receiving a 'success' response to this request, `last_saved_form_state` will be replaced with the updated form state as submitted; `overwrite_revision_id` will be updated with the revision ID in the response (so that subsequent POSTs overwrite this revision instead of creating a new one); and if the POST request was made to a 'create' endpoint, `submit_url` is changed to the appropriate 'update' endpoint, using the object ID in the response (so that subsequent POSTs are sent as updates rather than creations).